Historic Downtown San Salvador: Plaza Morazán

-During the administration of President Rafael Zaldivar, the Salvadoran government ordered the erection of a marble statue here to commemorate the 40th anniversary (March 15, 1882) of the death of Francisco Morazán, former president of the Federal Republic of Central America.
+During the administration of President Rafael Zaldívar, the Salvadoran government ordered the erection of a marble statue here to commemorate the 40th anniversary (March 15, 1882) of the death of Francisco Morazán, former president of the Federal Republic of Central America.
 The sculpture was created by the artist Francisco Durini of Genoa, Italy.
-The government declared March 15 as a day of national civic celebration, and Morazan's son attended the inauguration as a representative of the Government of Honduras.
+The government declared March 15 as a day of national civic celebration, and Morazán's son attended the inauguration as a representative of the Government of Honduras.